Sun Kuang

-Sun Kuang (after 184– before 210?), courtesy name Jizuo, was a younger brother of Sun Quan, a Chinese warlord who lived during the late Eastern Han dynasty and later became the founding emperor of the Eastern Wu dynasty during the Three Kingdoms period.
+Sun Kuang (after 184 (Note: While Sun Kuang's birth year was not recorded, he was younger than his brother Sun Yi, who was born in 184.) – before 210?), courtesy name Jizuo, was a younger brother of Sun Quan, a Chinese warlord who lived during the late Eastern Han dynasty and later became the founding emperor of the Eastern Wu dynasty during the Three Kingdoms period.

 Life

 Sun Kuang was the fourth and youngest son of the warlord Sun Jian and his wife Lady Wu.
 Little is known about his life.
 When he was around the age of 19, he was nominated as a xiaolian and maocai (茂才) to join the civil service.
 However, he never held any offices and died in his early 20s.

 Sun Jian was killed in action at the Battle of Xiangyang in 191 and was succeeded by his eldest son, Sun Ce.
 The Wei Shu recorded that Sun Ce, who should rightfully inherit his father's title "Marquis of Wucheng" (烏程侯), declined to accept the title and offered it to Sun Kuang instead.
 Between 194 and 199, Sun Ce embarked on a series of conquests in the Jiangdong region and established his power base there.
 Around the time, the warlord Cao Cao, who controlled the Han central government and the figurehead Han ruler, Emperor Xian, became wary of Sun Ce's growing influence in the south, so he sought to establish marital ties with Sun.
 Cao Cao's son, Cao Zhang, married a daughter of Sun Ben, a cousin of Sun Ce, while Cao Cao's niece married Sun Kuang.